Hellf0rg0d/MySql_Editor/README.md

  ### non sql commands
  The program current has only one _non-sql-command_ which is `help`.
  the help command returns few details regarding version of the application, maker, connected table
- >[!NOTE]
->THE APPLICATION IS NOT RESTRICTED TO ONLY ONE TABLE BUT CAN ALSO BE USED TO INTERACT WITH DIFFERENT TABLES AS FAR AS THEY BELONG TO THE SAME DATABASE
 ***
 ***
 # _THE AUTHENTICATOR_